List of Horrible Histories (2015 TV series) episodes: Series 7 (2017–2018)

-Series 8 (2019-2021)
+Series 8 (2019–2020)

 In June 2019 an eighth series began airing on CBBC, and for the first time ever, the next episode was exclusively available on BBC iPlayer.
 This is also the first series where a selection of guest stars have helped present the show with Rattus for several episodes.
 But the format remains much the same.

-Series 9 (2021-22)
+Series 9 (2021–2022)

-The ninth series began with 3 episodes presented predominantly through animation, with subsequent episodes in the more regular format following from late 2021.
+The ninth series began with 3 episodes presented predominantly through animation, with subsequent episodes in a more regular format following in late 2021.

+Series 10 (2023–2024)

+The tenth series began with a Father's Day special in 2023.

+Special (2023)

+Series 11 (2025–present)

+The eleventh series began in 2025.